briochemc/AIBECS_demo/README.md

 Note you can just copy paste the code above (including the `julia>` bits), and the REPL will know to not paste those automatically.
 Everytime a package is used for the first time, Julia will precompile it (which can take a few seconds to minutes, depending on the package — don't worry, just let it finish).

-and finally tall Julia to install and start JupyterLab by simply typing `jupyerlab()` in Julia.
+Finally, you can start JupyterLab from Julia by simply typing `jupyerlab()` in Julia.
 It should look like:

 ```julia
 julia> jupyterlab()